elabftw/elabftw/README.md

 * git

 If you don't know how to do that, have a look at [installing eLabFTW on a cheap server (drop)](https://github.com/NicolasCARPi/drop-elabftw#how-to-use).

-I wouldn't recommand HHVM because Gettext support is not here yet (see [this issue](https://github.com/facebook/hhvm/issues/1228)).
+I wouldn't recommend HHVM because Gettext support is not here yet (see [this issue](https://github.com/facebook/hhvm/issues/1228)).

 ### Getting the files